The smart move for the Hawks is to trade down for more draft picks

-The first question about the Hawks winning the NBA draft lottery is this – does this historic achievement merit a banner in State Farm Arena?
+The first question about the Hawks winning the NBA draft lottery is this: Does the historic achievement merit a banner in State Farm Arena?

 The pick, that is, not the banner.